THE FORTRESS GOLF CLUB (989-652-0460)

 Sunday round of golf!

-including 70 suites.
+including 77 suites.
 All guest rooms include refrigerator, microwave and flat screen tv's.
-The indoor waterpark has over 30,000 square-feet of aquatic fun including two four story
+With over 50,000 square feet of aquatic excitement, experience the largest indoor

 There is much to do in Frankenmuth - a great place for a family or couples getaway, and a perfect location for golf enthusiasts.
 The Fortress is the top course in the area - just